Wojtman/10xCookbook/.ai/project_description.md

 - Possibility to add/delete/edit cookbooks
 - AI integration for editing recipe data.
 For example: Data copied from a website can be pasted as plain text.
 AI will separate the ingredients and shorten the recipe preparation description, leaving only the most important information.
 - AI integration enabling recipe modifications according to the user's dietary preferences
-- Users should be able to create a cookbook without logging in.
 - To save the cookbook, users should be registered and logged in.

 ### What is not the MVP